htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     only, HTCondor-G will place a job on hold ``GRIDMANAGER_MINIMUM_PROXY_TIME`` seconds before the proxy expires.
-    If False, the job will stay in the last known state, and HTCondor-G will periodically check to see if the job’s proxy has been refreshed, at which point management of the job will resume.
+    If False, the job will stay in the last known state, and HTCondor-G will periodically check to see if the job's proxy has been refreshed, at which point management of the job will resume.

 ``GRIDMANAGER_CONTACT_SCHEDD_DELAY`` :index:`GRIDMANAGER_CONTACT_SCHEDD_DELAY`